How to Clean & Care for Indoor Teak Furniture Without Damaging It

 How do I clean indoor teak furniture safely?

-What is the best oil for teak indoor furniture?
+What is the best oil for indoor teak furniture?

 Can I use household cleaner on teak furniture?